How to Read Stock Fundamentals: P/E, ROE, and Dividend Yield

 Return on Equity

 ROE measures how efficiently a company turns shareholder equity into profit.
-It divides net income by shareholder equity and expresses the result as a percentage.
-An ROE of 25 percent means the company generates 25 cents of profit for every dollar of equity.
+An ROE of 25 percent means the company generates 25 cents of profit for every dollar of equity invested.
+It is one of the most important indicators of management quality and business efficiency.

 Apple's ROE of 157 percent is extraordinarily high, partly because the company has aggressively bought back shares, reducing its equity base while maintaining high profits.
 Microsoft's ROE of 39 percent is more typical of a highly profitable technology company.
 Both indicate strong businesses, but the underlying drivers differ.